Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're trying to decide between assisted living and a nursing home for a parent in Tennessee, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-Senior care in Tennessee costs less than it does in much of the country, but the gap between settings is still wide.
+The cost of senior care in Tennessee sits below what families pay in much of the country, but the gap between settings is still wide.

 If you're choosing between assisted living and memory care in Texas for a parent who's been slipping, the choice comes down to how far their memory loss has gone.